Irish Doodles can be very active dogs, but they also love just hanging out with their family members in the house.

 Labradoodles, Sheepadoodles, and Irish Setters are three breeds that share similarities with the Irish Doodle.

-- Labradoodle: Labradoodles and Irish Doodles both Poodle crossbreeds.
+- Labradoodle: Labradoodles and Irish Doodles are both Poodle crossbreeds.
 Both can have a similarly colored coat that may be brown, white, cream, apricot, or black in color.
 Irish Doodles typically have a longer coat but shed a bit less than Labradoodles.

 - Sheepadoodle: Sheepadoodles also have one parent that is a Poodle like an Irish Doodle.
 Both of these dog breeds are hypoallergenic, active, and easy to train.
 Sheepadoodles may be a bit more likely to nip, especially as puppies, since one of their parents is a herding dog (Old English Sheepdog).